MSM is a sulfur-containing chemical compound. This compound is found naturally in plants, animals, and humans.

 What Is MSM And How Can It Benefit Your Health?

 Methylsulfonylmethane – better known and abbreviated as MSM – is a sulfur-containing chemical compound that occurs naturally in plants and animals.

-This compound is known for its anti-inflammatory properties, but also for its ability to stimulate blood circulation (1).
+This compound is known for its ability to stimulate blood circulation (1).
 This boosts nutrient transportation throughout the body, delivering protein, vitamins, and minerals where they need to be.

 Because of its boost of blood flow and nutrient delivery, MSM provides several benefits to overall health in the body.
-Including – decreasing joint pain, anti-inflammatory effects, speeding post-exercise recovery, easing symptoms of arthritis and allergies, boosting immunity, and improving the condition of skin and hair.
+Including – speeding post-exercise recovery, boosting immunity, and improving the condition of skin and hair.